-Line Printers: The line printer is a form of high speed impact printer in which one line of type is printed at a time.
+Line Printers : The line printer is a form of high speed impact printer in which one line of type is printed at a time.
 They are mostly associated with the early days of computing, but the technology is still in use.
 Print speeds of 600 to 1200 lines-per-minute (approximately 10 to 20 pages per minute) were common.

-Page printers: A printer that prints a page at a time.
+Page printers : A printer that prints a page at a time.
 It processes entire page at one time.
 All laser and ink-jet printers are page printers, which mean that they must have enough memory to store at least one page.
 The first page printers were huge, floor-standing devices.
 These are generally a non-impact printers.
 Such printers require continuous movement of the paper.
-The information for one page of output is usually accumulated within a buffer in the printer before the printing process is started.
+The information for one page of output is usually graphics.
+These are based on the principle that a accumulated within a buffer in the printer before the printing process is started.